Home » Course » Soup

 Simply store Ravioli Soup in an airtight container in the refrigerator (up to 5 days) or freezer (for a month or so).

-If frozen, defrost Ravioli Soup completely before heating them in the microwave.
+If frozen, defrost Ravioli Soup completely before reheating in the microwave.

 Speaking of storage, I am loving glass containers lately (vs. old plastic ones I used to own) because: